Convergence rates in the functional CLT for alpha-mixing triangular arrays: Introduction

-We also obtain convergence rate in the Prokhorove metric on the Skorokhod space.
-In the iid case, it seems that the best rate obtained is $O(n^{-1/4}\ln n)=O(\sig_n^{-1/2} \ln \sig_n)$, see \cite{Dud}.
-We also refer to \cite{Bor} for a survey about rates in the functional CLT.
-Even though we have not found any result in the literature about the convergence rate in the CLT for general stationary sufficiently fast mixing sequences, it seems to us that approximating by martingales and then using known results for martingales (e.g. \cite[Theorem 4]{Courbot}) yields rates which are at best of order $O(n^{-1/8+\ve})=O(\sig_n^{-1/4+\ve/2})$ for all $\ve>0$.
-Recently \cite{AM} obtained (in particular) rates of order $O(n^{-1/4+\ve})$ for all $\ve>0$ for certain classes of stationary dynamical systems admitting a tower extension with exponential tails.
-In this paper we obtain rates of convergence in the functional CLT for triangular arrays satisfying some mixing and moment assumptions.
-In this generality our best rates are $O(\sig_n^{-1/4+\ve})$, but for certain classes of triangular arrays of Markov chains we get the rates $O(\sig_n^{-1/2+\ve})$.
-In certain sense Young towers (an other expanding or hyperbolic systems) are dynamical counterparts of Markov chains, and so this result is consistent with \cite{AM}.
-While the tower structure is more complicated than Markovian assumptions, our results hold true in the nonstationary setup.
-Moreover, we get the functional CLT also for arrays of Markov chains with memory $m_n$ satisfying certain growth properties in $n$, and the rates $O(\sig_n^{-1/2+\ve})$ are achieved, for instance, when $m_n$ grows slower than $\sig_n^\del$ for all $\del>0$.
-We believe that this setup of chains with growing memory is useful applications, where the characteristics on the underlying arrays depend on the sample size (see \cite{FZ} and also the last paragraph of this section).
+As mentioned above, in the iid case, it seems that the best rate obtained is $O(n^{-1/4}\ln n)=O(\sig_n^{-1/2}\ln \sig_n)$.
+Recently, in \cite{AM} rates of order $O(n^{-1/4+\epsilon})=O(\sig_n^{-1/2+2\ve})$ for all $\epsilon>0$ were obtained (in particular) for certain classes of stationary dynamical systems admitting a tower extension (in the sense of Young) with exponential tails\footnote{When the tails are $O(n^{-p-1})$ the rates obtained in \cite{AM} has the same form as in \eqref{ForM}.}.
+In a certain sense Young towers (and other expanding or hyperbolic dynamical systems) are dynamical counterparts of Markov chains, and so our rates in the Markovian case is consistent with \cite{AM}.
+While the tower structure is more complicated than Markovian assumptions, our results hold true in the nonstationary setup, where $\sig_n^2$ can grow arbitrary slow, and not only linearly fast (as opposed to the stationary case).